DevOps

 Programming & Applications

-Exploring other technologies and programmign languages is covered in my tech series.
-Most of my projects are done with Python, YAML, and HTML+Javascript.
+Exploring other technologies and programming languages is covered in my tech series.
+Most of my projects are done with Python, YAML, and HTML with JavaScript.
 For some specific areas, like robotics and web programming, I created specific GitHub repositories to practice using these languages.

 I also create a JavaScript based dialog system and published it on GitHub.